saylordotorg/course_k12ela007/Unit09.md

+---
+layout: default
+title: "K12ELA007: English Language Arts 7"
+course_description: "This course will teach you how to analyze themes and structure in fiction and nonfiction texts, develop vocabulary, and continually improve your writing."
+next: ../../../
+previous: ../Unit08
+---
 **Unit 9: Nonfiction Novel Unit: Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass** <span id="9"></span>